luqmanbarry/git-repositories-migration/README.md

 ## Procedure

-1. Grant the script execute permission
+1. Grant the script execute permission (If running the shell script)
    ```sh
    chmod 755 repo-migration.sh
    ```
+2. Install Pyathon >= 3.12.x (If running the Python script)

-2. Provide the list of source repositories in a file called repos.txt (add empty line at the end)
+3. Provide the list of source repositories in a file called repos.txt (add empty line at the end)
    ```sh
    cat > repos.txt << EOF
     repo1